 :: Quinoa ::

-This is the Kim Kardashian of grains: all the rage in certain circles.
-It’s a tiny, ancient grain that is a nutrition powerhouse with a particularly high protein content.
+This is a tiny, ancient grain that is a nutrition powerhouse with a particularly high protein content.
 I cook it most often for breakfast, topped with slivered almonds, diced apples and a drizzle of maple syrup.
 Give it a good rinse before cooking to minimize any bitterness.

 :: Bulgur Wheat ::